Alisdair0/EFFEM_unit/README.md

 ### Synthesizer built with JUCE using CMake.

 Options
-- Choose between multiple waveforms,
+- Choose between multiple waveforms
 - Adjust envelopes and filters
-- Visualize sound design in real time.
+- Visualize sound design in real time

 Usage
 - Accepts MIDI input and allows for a continuous trigger setting as well.